wpm/Kinbote/README.md

 # Kinbote

 *I was the shadow of the waxwing slain*
-*By the false azure of the windowpane*
+*By the false azure in the windowpane*
 –Vladimir Nabokov, *Pale Fire*

 ## Overview

 Kinbote is a framework for the annotation of text documents.
 It provides a way to generate and serialize annotations that provide information about portions of a document.
-The exact nature of the information is undefined, but a typical use case would be linguistic annotatation, for example parts of speech, coreference chains, etc.
+The exact nature of the information is undefined, but a typical use case would be linguistic annotation, for example parts of speech, coreference chains, etc.

 Kinbote is comparable to other linguistic annotation frameworks like Apache